-These days most of us are taking our cameras just about anywhere we go and landscape photos are a dime a dozen, but if want your landscape photos to stand out from the crowd there are a few key things you’ll have to keep in mind:
+These days most of us are taking our cameras just about anywhere we go and landscape photos are a dime a dozen, but if want your landscape photos to stand out from the crowd there are a few landscape photography tips and techniques you’ll have to keep in mind:

 1. Take a Moment to Let Yourself Fully Enter the Scene